MicrosoftDocs/security/security-docs/zero-trust/azure-infrastructure-networking.md

 The best way to deploy an Azure-based hub virtual network (VNet) for Zero Trust is to use the Azure Landing Zone materials to deploy a feature-complete hub VNet, and then tailor it to your specific configuration expectations.

 This article provides steps for how to take an existing hub VNet and ensure you're ready for a Zero Trust methodology.
-It assumes that you have used the ALZ-Bicep [hubNetworking](https://github.com/Azure/ALZ-Bicep/tree/main/infra-as-code/bicep/modules/hubNetworking) module to rapidly deploy a hub VNet, or have deployed some other hub VNet with similar resources.
+It assumes that you used the ALZ-Bicep [hubNetworking](https://github.com/Azure/ALZ-Bicep/tree/main/infra-as-code/bicep/modules/hubNetworking) module to rapidly deploy a hub VNet, or deployed some other hub VNet with similar resources.
 Using a separate connectivity hub connected to isolated workplace spokes is an anchor pattern in Azure secure networking and helps support the Zero Trust principles.

 This article describes how to deploy a hub VNet for Zero Trust by mapping the [principles of Zero Trust](zero-trust-overview.md) in the following ways.